“Texas, our Texas! All hail the mighty State!

 Up north from the capital is Dallas, major dealerships, auctions and private owners.
 Dallas has been a meeting point for many routes due to the major selling spots that are located here.
 This might be one of the cities that provide the most movement toward the ports and other cities within Texas.

 Crossing all the way to the west point of the state is El Paso.
-This is a major crossing point for car transportation across the border.
+This is a major crossing point for car transport across the border.
 It also meets up with routes coming from California and assists routes moving into the west coast or cross country to the east coast.

 ©All Rights Reserved – AA Car Transport, LLC – (800) 516-3440 – firstname.lastname@example.org